@contextmanager

 - id:

-chatcmpl-96ad87f4-6fd0-4088-a6d6-6bfa0ad36097 - model:
+chatcmpl-28c116af-9560-419d-a609-5546a31403e1 - model:

-claude-sonnet-4-5-20250929 - finish_reason:
+claude-sonnet-4-6 - finish_reason:

 stop - usage:

-Usage(completion_tokens=108, prompt_tokens=3387, total_tokens=3495, completion_tokens_details=CompletionTokensDetailsWrapper(accepted_prediction_tokens=None, audio_tokens=None, reasoning_tokens=48, rejected_prediction_tokens=None, text_tokens=None, image_tokens=None), prompt_tokens_details=PromptTokensDetailsWrapper(audio_tokens=None, cached_tokens=0, text_tokens=None, image_tokens=None, cache_creation_tokens=0, cache_creation_token_details=CacheCreationTokenDetails(ephemeral_5m_input_tokens=0, ephemeral_1h_input_tokens=0)), cache_creation_input_tokens=0, cache_read_input_tokens=0)
+Usage(completion_tokens=61, prompt_tokens=3448, total_tokens=3509, completion_tokens_details=CompletionTokensDetailsWrapper(accepted_prediction_tokens=None, audio_tokens=None, reasoning_tokens=0, rejected_prediction_tokens=None, text_tokens=61, image_tokens=None, video_tokens=None), prompt_tokens_details=PromptTokensDetailsWrapper(audio_tokens=None, cached_tokens=0, text_tokens=None, image_tokens=None, video_tokens=None, cache_creation_tokens=0, cache_creation_token_details=CacheCreationTokenDetails(ephemeral_5m_input_tokens=0, ephemeral_1h_input_tokens=0)), cache_creation_input_tokens=0, cache_read_input_tokens=0, inference_geo='global', speed=None)

 get_res